-POSSIBLE CAUSE POSSIBLE REMEDY Power failure ++ Intermittent power Check electrical fused disconnect or circuit interruption breaker supplying power to the machine.
+POSSIBLE CAUSE POSSIBLE REMEDY Power failure ++ Intermittent power interruption Check electrical fused disconnect or circuit breaker supplying power to the machine.
 If power has been off, make sure the compressor crankcase heater is energized, the crankcase is warm, and there is no liquid refrigerant in the crankcase prior to running the machine.
 Push the "Start" button to initiate startup in a thawing cycle.
-One of the 3amp circuit breaker (CB) in the Check compressor crankcase heater, coils of control panel tripped. relays, contactors, starters, solenoid valves, and thawing timer for a ground.
-Repair or replace any defective part, and replace fuse.
+Compressor motor overload (CM-OL) trips.
+Note: Used on 4D & 6D compressors without Coresense.
+All 3D compressor have Internal Line Break for overcurrent protection.
+Coresense on 4D compressors combines overcurrent & oil pressure protection. (after March 2011) Check for a loose connection on motor contactor and compressor terminals, which could have caused excessive amp draw.
+Check amperage, power supply, and head pressure.
+Excessive temperature may be caused by gas leakage between suction and discharge port of the compressor.
+Check for broken cylinder head gasket or valve assemblies.
+Replace broken or defective parts.
+Restart the machine and check motor amps and temperature of compressor body.
+Note: Switch on 4D compressors without Coresense and 3D compressors (with line break protection) will reset automatically after the motor has cooled sufficiently.
+3.0 amp circuit breaker (CB) in the control panel tripped.
+Check compressor crankcase heater, coils of relays, contactors, starters, solenoid valves, and thawing timer for a ground.
+Repair or replace any defective part, and reset breaker.
 Make sure there is no liquid refrigerant in the compressor crankcase prior to re-starting the machine.
 High/Low safety pressure switch tripped.
-If the machine stops by low-pressure cutout, the switch will reset automatically when the pressure rises to the " cut in " setting.
-If it stops by high-pressure cutout, the switch will have to be manually reset after the pressure drops below the " cut-in " setting.
+If the machine stops by low pressure cut-out, the switch will reset automatically when the pressure raises to the "cut-in" setting.
+If it stops by high pressure cut-out, the switch will have to be manually reset after the pressure drops below the "cut-in" setting.
 Check switch settings and push the "Start" push button to start the machine in a thawing cycle.
 Check the head pressure during the next freeze cycle.
-See FIGURE 9-4, Section 9, (High/Low Pressure Switch).
+See FIGURE 9-2, Section 9, (High/Low Pressure Switch).